 Make sure the interest compounds daily.

-Earn interest every day, so the next day you earn interest on a higher balance, which includes the interest already learned.
+Earn interest every day, so the next day you earn interest on a higher balance, which includes the interest already earned.

 Your Savings (high to low)